 TRISA does not support communication with non-custodial wallets.

 TRISA charges a verification fee that VASPs must pay to receive an operational certificate.
-Users pay further implementation costs through CipherTrace subscription fees or the implementation of other service providers.
+Users typically incur further costs through the implementation of other service providers.

 Notabene aims to provide its clients with support to the widest range of VASPs.
 We are currently evaluating adding support for TRISA.
 One concern we have is that it is currently centered around a single vendor and may not be seen as sufficiently open by the industry.